-Cedars residential programs are operating around the clock to provide a supportive, loving environment for our residents.
-Residential staff have supported the implementation of new protocols to keep everyone safe and reimagined ways to keep individuals fully engaged while continuing to provide a supportive, loving environment for our residents.
-This includes the development of an online community that offers many activities reflecting the same joyful experience that Cedars clients enjoy in person.
+Cedars residential programs have implemented a variety of safety protocols to keep everyone safe and reimagined ways to keep individuals fully engaged while continuing to provide a supportive, loving environment for our residents.
+This includes the development of an online community with activities reflecting the same joyful experience that Cedars clients enjoy in person.
 Though programs have reopened we will continue to provide some of residents’ favorite activities such as online concerts and movie nights.

 Cedars Health and Wellness Department, which is entirely donor funded, is more important than ever.
-In this last year they created and implemented extensive safety protocols and collaborated with the Marin County Health Department to make sure Cedars had all the most updated information.
-When the vaccines became available, they coordinated with Cedars program managers and oversaw 12 vaccination clinics for clients, staff and families.
+They continue to create and implement extensive safety protocols and collaborate with the Marin County Health Department to make sure Cedars has all the most updated information, which is still shifting and changing even through the county’s reopening.
 Cedars comprehensive safety procedures have saved lives over the past year and will continue to be of critical importance moving forward.

-We’re planning for a slow, careful re-opening and prioritizing health and safety, while incorporating our lessons learned and new skills wherever possible as we transition forward.
+During Cedars slow and careful re-opening, we are continuing to prioritize health and safety, while incorporating our lessons learned and new skills wherever possible as we transition forward.

 Regular email updates are being sent out to family members by Cedars Executive Director, Chuck Greene.
 If you are not currently receiving these updates and would like to, please contact email@example.com.
 Past updates can also be found in the CFA Portal.

 We are grateful for your help as we continue to come together in our shared mission of inspiring creative, productive, joyous and healthy lives for individuals with developmental disabilities.
 Your support is appreciated now more than ever.